mclarkson/obdi-aws-p2ec2/README.md

 *Aws_filter*
 > The global filter to apply, if any.
 For example, you might want to filter all
 > results by 'key-name=ourkeyname' or 'owner-id=25513944296'.

+*Aws_keyname*
+> The key name used when creating a new EC2 Instance.

+*Aws_securitygroups*
+> List of security group names (not IDs) that instances will belong to when
+> creating a new EC2 Instance.

 The following variables are used by the Bash script when modifying the OS: